-The Faculty of Nursing offers a three-year undergraduate program leading to the award of Bachelor of Science in Nursing (BSc.
+The Faculty of Nursing offers a Four-years undergraduate program leading to the award of a Bachelor of Science in Nursing (BSc.
 N) Degree of Tumaini University.
 The program aims at educating nurses and midwives who have already undergone a basic training program in Nursing Midwifery and Psychiatry it is designed to educate and produce nurses who will be able to address the contemporary and future needs of Tanzanians.

 Overall Program Objectives